Hold My Hand (Lady Gaga song)

-Background and release
+Announcement and release

-In April 2021, gossip website ShowBiz 411 reported that Lady Gaga would be involved with the soundtrack for Top Gun: Maverick.
-The rumor spread to other publications, including W magazine.
+In April 2021, gossip website ShowBiz 411 reported that Lady Gaga would be involved with the soundtrack for Top Gun: Maverick (2022), the sequel to the 1986 action drama film Top Gun.
+The rumor soon spread to other publications, including W magazine.
 In April 2022, Gaga began posting cryptic messages on Twitter, which fans interpreted as lyrics to the rumored song.
-She formally announced "Hold My Hand" and its release date on April 27, 2022.
-During the announcement, Gaga shared that she was working on the song for years, and "didn't even realize the multiple layers it spanned across the film's heart, my own psyche, and the nature of the world we've been living in" while writing it.
+On April 27, 2022, "Hold My Hand" was officially announced for release, accompanied by cover art which shows Gaga standing in front of aircraft marked with the initials "LG".

-A preview of the song was released on April 30, followed by the release of the full track on May 3, as the first single from the soundtrack for Top Gun: Maverick.
+A preview of the song was shared on April 30, followed by the release of the full track on May 3 as the first single from the soundtrack for Top Gun: Maverick.
 A week after the release, "Hold My Hand" received airplay through adult contemporary and contemporary hit radio stations in the US.
-The song was later also included on the Japan tour edition of Gaga's sixth studio album Chromatica, as the final track.